paul-szczepanek/lethe/SKIM manual.md

 line.
 No linebreaks are allowed within definitions.

 > These are not function calls and the syntax is different.
 You can't
-> use nouns or arithmetic on values - you need to use commas.
+> use nouns or arithmetic on values, you need to use commas and parameter
+> order is significant

-Each needs a unique name and only one instance of each is allowed.
-Calling `Play(asset)` whist the asset is already active will restart the asset.
+Each needs a unique name (asset names have their own namespace, separate from nouns) and only one instance of each is allowed.
+Calling `Play(asset)` whilst the asset is already active will restart the asset.
 Calling Stop on a stopped asset is safe and will do nothing.

 Supported types are:

 - `BG(filename)` - background, always to fit the window and behind all else.
-- `Image(filename, X, Y, zoom)` - image float centered at (X, Y) where 0 is in the centre and (-1, -1) is the upper left corner.
+- `Image(filename, X, Y, zoom, order)` - image float centered at (X, Y) where 0 is in the centre and (-1, -1) is the upper left corner.
 Zoom is relative to the background so 1 will match its zoom.
+Order is lowest first and must be positive.
 - `Music(filename)` - sound that loops.
 - `Sound(filename)` - sound that plays once.
 - `Voice(filename)` - sound that plays once and only one voice at a time.